Spring Garden Revival

 Site Assessment & Drainage Engineering for Hull's Glacial Till & Rocky New England Terrain

-Hull’s geology features glacial till, sandy outwash, rocky shallow terrain, and marine clay.
-These soil types influence drainage and base preparation.
-Use the USDA Web Soil Survey to identify local conditions.
+Hull’s geology features glacial till (poor drainage), sandy outwash (excellent drainage), rocky shallow soils (excavation challenges), and marine clay (coastal, high water table).
+Site assessment should reference the USDA Web Soil Survey for accurate soil data.
 Drainage design must provide a minimum 1–2% slope away from structures.
-For clay soils, install perforated pipes in gravel trenches to enhance subsurface drainage.
-A 4–6 inch compacted aggregate base (at 95% Proctor density) and a geotextile fabric separation layer are required.
-Consider the spring water table (often 12–24 inches below grade) and the impact of freeze–thaw cycles on base stability.
+For clay soils, enhanced subsurface drainage—such as perforated pipes in gravel trenches—is recommended.
+A 4–6 inch compacted aggregate base at 95% Proctor density and a geotextile fabric separation layer are standard.
+Consider the spring water table (often 12–24 inches below grade) and impacts of freeze–thaw cycles on base stability.
 Coordinate with existing irrigation and underground utilities before excavation.

 Hull Conservation Commission Requirements for Synthetic Surface Installation Near Protected Areas